OLaingShef/NF-CORE_LPWGS_analysis/Sarek_pipeline_setup_and_execution.md

 mkdir -p /mnt/parscratch/users/$USER
 cd /mnt/parscratch/users/$USER
 ```
-make a new projectroot, each time you perform a new nf-core analysis with the same 5 subdirectories.
-We NF-core will use these subdirectories to access/write various bits of data
+make a new projectroot, each time you perform a new nf-core analysis with the same 4 subdirectories.
+NF-core will use these subdirectories to access/write various bits of data
 ```
 mkdir -p lowpass_training_project_root/{config,params,sample_sheet,script}
 ```